jhoelzel/jhoelzel.github.io/_posts/2022-01-30-only-allow-cloudflare.md

 ## Rescue your system and allow traffic from other IPs again

 So it happened, cloudflare decided that you validate their terms and have dropped you.
 Yikes.
-No matter the reason behind it, your servers will now be longer reachable from the internet besides through your VPNs.
+No matter the reason behind it, your servers will now no longer be reachable from the internet besides through your VPNs.
 In order to stop this from happening, we need to drop the rules we have put up before:

 ``` console